 Choosing Litter and a Litter Box For Your New Kitten

 Finally, you have to think about a litter box.
 Find out whether or not you will be litter training the kitten yourself.
 This isn’t too challenging anyway, but it’s definitely easier if a kitten already knows what to do.

 Kittens and cats can be very particular about their litter boxes.
 If they’ve been raised by the breeder with a covered litter box, then you may want to consider providing your new kitten with the same type.
-Same goes with Non-Covered boxes, or stainless steel pans.
+The same goes with Non-Covered boxes or stainless steel pans.

 My favorite litter box is the Litter-Robot.
 It’s perfect for any kitten that is 5 pounds or more.
 It’s a self-cleaning litter box that is low maintenance.
 Especially useful for multiple cat homes.
 Any kitten under 5 pounds should use a traditional litter box, one that he or she is used to from the breeder.